 Most of us learned Bible stories through listening to sermons on Sunday’s, reading children’s Bible story books, watching Christian plays or movies, or from paintings from famous artists.
-Over time, tradition and imagination quietly blend with Scripture itself.
+Over centuries, tradition and imagination quietly blended with Scripture itself – until we weren’t able to tell them apart anymore.
 The result?
-Some things we confidently believe are in the Bible or Torah… simply aren’t.
-And some things we hold to be true and certain, are actually made up by us frail humans.
+Some of the things we confidently believe or know are in the Bible or Torah… simply aren’t.
+And some things we hold to be true and certain facts, are actually made up by us frail humans.
 Here are some common misconceptions about the Bible that aren’t really in it at all.
+This is a growing list – bookmark it and come back, because there’s more to uncover.

 Wrong Belief #1 The first commandment is “I am the Lord your God.
 You shall have no other gods before me.”